 import matplotlib.pyplot as plt

-# Material parameters (low carbon steel)
+# Material parameters (low-carbon steel)

 sigma_0 = 50 # MPa (friction stress)

-k_y = 0.60 # MPa·μm^(1/2) (Hall-Petch coefficient)
+k_y = 0.60 # MPa·μm^(1/2) (Hall-Petch constant)

-# Grain size range (0.1 μm - 100 μm)
+# Range of grain sizes (0.1 μm - 100 μm)

-grain_sizes = np.logspace(-1, 2, 100) # Logarithmic scale
+grain_sizes = np.logspace(-1, 2, 100) # log scale

-# Calculate yield strength using Hall-Petch relationship
+# Calculate yield strength from the Hall-Petch relationship

 yield_strength = sigma_0 + k_y / np.sqrt(grain_sizes)

-# Experimental data points (example)
+# Example experimental data points

 experimental_d = np.array([1, 5, 10, 20, 50]) # μm